 - Avoid Provocative Positions: This one is obvious but worth mentioning.
 If something hurts, don’t do it.
 Even if you think you should fight through discomfort for the long-term benefit of doing certain activities, don’t.
 Bent over Rows and Reverse Flyes are good examples of movements you may need to modify during pregnancy.
 Both are highly beneficial in counteracting the rounded shoulders posture so common in expecting and new moms, but the bent over position can place too much pressure on the lower back as the belly grows.
 Watch this Bent Over Row Modification Video and this Reverse Flye Modification Video to learn how to modify the movements to get all the benefits without the stress to the lower back.

 - Change Your Loads: Lowering the amount of weight you are using during strength training is one great strategy to make your back do less work.
 Another way is to lower the position of the load.
 One example would be to hold the weights down by your sides when squatting, as opposed to holding them in a rack position (in front of your chest).
-As a rule of thumb, the higher you lift a weight above you, the more your core (read: low back) will have to work.
+As a rule of thumb, the higher you lift a weight above you, the more your core (read: low back) has to work.
 So keep the weight down for a happier back.

 - Consider acupuncture or massage: If pain is severe, these can provide temporary relief.
 Just ensure the professional you go to is certified to work with pregnant clients.

 For effective prenatal workouts that will help you build strength and alleviate common pregnancy pains like LBP, explore our self-guided prenatal training programs.
 Looking for more personalized support?
 Schedule a consultation with one of our Online Personal Trainers.